The Filtered LIfe

 How much is Brita donating to this cause?

-For every Longlast replacement filter or Brita System with Longlast purchased between March 25, 2018 – June 16, 2018, Brita will give $1 to schools in need of cleaner, safer drinking water, up to $500,000 total.
+For every Longlast replacement filter or Brita System with Longlast purchased between March 25, 2018 – June 16, 2018, Brita gave $1 to schools in need of cleaner, safer drinking water, up to $500,000 total.
 See full program terms and conditions.

 What is the money being used for?

 The funds raised through the Filter for the Future program will be used to provide water filtration stations for schools in need of cleaner, safer drinking water.

 How do the water filtration systems that will be installed at schools work?

 Hydration stations can replace any indoor water fountain that uses a plumbed-in source of water and is located near an electricity source.